FAQ

 You should indicate “Operations Research Center” as the designated department.

-- TOEFL score within the past two years.
+• The TOEFL score must be within the past two years.

 The institution code for MIT is 3514.